 Each energy attorney at Bick Law offers a wealth of experience to our clients operating in the energy sector.
 We focus on helping energy clients address complex environmental issues while improving their business processes and operations.

 Environmental Laws and Regulations Impacting the Energy Sector

 The energy sector is one of the most highly regulated industries.
 The government has been placing increasing pressure upon the energy sector to be more environmentally responsible and work towards developing green energy solutions.
-As a result, companies operating directly and indirectly in the sector are subject to an expansive range of environmental rules and regulations.
+As a result, it has never been more important to have an experienced energy attorney on retainer.
+Companies operating directly and indirectly in the sector are subject to an expansive range of environmental rules and regulations.
 In the United States, federal and state agencies such as the U.S. Department of Energy (DOE), the U.S. Environmental Protection Agency (EPA), the Federal Energy Regulatory Commission (FERC), the U.S. Nuclear Regulatory Commission (NRC), the Bureau of Ocean Energy Management (BOEM), the Department of Justice (DOJ) and many other governmental bodies share responsibility for regulating the industry.

 Environmental issues impact all aspects of energy sector operations, from project planning, financing and development to construction and operations.
 Companies in the sector must carefully address permitting and compliance issues as well as a vast array of federal, state and local requirements pertaining to land use, wetlands, sediment and erosion control and other environmental matters.
 Energy companies must meet strict requirements under CERCLA, CEQA, NEPA, the Clean Air Act, the Clean Water Act and other federal and state environmental programs.

 Trust an Experienced Energy Attorney to Address Complex Environmental Issues